-Now, leading internal communications teams are utilizing corporate podcasts to deliver important internal corporate messages, engage employees, and align teams.
+Now, leading internal communications teams are utilizing corporate podcasts for employees to deliver important internal corporate messages, engage staff, and align distant teams.
 Is podcasting a good fit for your organization?
 Check out these 4 reasons to invest in podcasting for internal communications to find out:

 1. Make your internal communications content more engaging

 42 million Americans listen to podcasts weekly, 5 times more than go to the movies.
 Odds are, a good chunk of your workforce is used to consuming podcast content in their personal lives.
 By bringing that engaging entertainment experience into the business, you make the path to employees consuming important internal communications content more frictionless and appealing.